djz233/ClusterNS/readme.md

 # Introduction

-We introduce how to run ClusterNS and reproduce the main results in this document.
+The document is the official source code of **Clustering-Aware Negative Sampling for Unsupervised Sentence Representation**, a paper in *Finding of ACL2023*.
+We introduce how to run ClusterNS and reproduce the main results here.

 # Preparation